Use ctx.logger in agents and c.var.logger in routes for structured logging. Logs are automatically tied to session IDs for debugging.

 export default router;Configuration

-Set the minimum log level with the AGENTUITY_LOG_LEVEL environment variable:
+Control the minimum log level with AGENTUITY_LOG_LEVEL in your .env:

 Viewing Logs